 A user may be accompanied for medical reasons (cognitive impairment, mobility assistance, announcement of a diagnosis/treatment for which the physician asks that the user be accompanied, or other).
 Only one person (support person or caregiver) is permitted.

-- The support person must be over 18 and under 70 and behave safely and appropriately.
+- The support person must be over 18 and behave safely and appropriately.

 - The support person must comply with the preventive measures related to COVID-19.